luetkemj/snail4/NOTES.md

 # Todo

-- [ ] Multiple dungeon floors
 - [ ] Improve AI
 - [ ] Weapons should have variable damage
 - [ ] Chance to hit
 - [ ] minimum damage so a hit can't do 0 damage (should always be some sort of a threat even if it's minimal)
 - [ ] food & drink
 - [ ] shops
-- [ ] sort items in container UI
 - [ ] some variablility to init rendering of dungeon - not static numbers of entities as we currently have
 - [ ] character tab for player stats
+- [ ] convert wallet to currency on death for monsters

+# Bugs

+- [ ] Inventory does not carry through to next level - different player instance per floor! oops!
+Duh.
+I'm reinitializing the entire game state.
+So a brand new player entity.
+There is literally a different player per floor...
 - [ ] items on floor have Wear and Wield actions but you cant actually do them until you pick them up
+- [ ] items in container UI are not sorted

 # Doing

+- [ ] Only allow ascend and descend when on stairs

+# Done

+- [x] Multiple dungeon floors
 - [x] money!
 - [x] add money to UI somehere
 - [x] increment money on currency pickup
 - [x] use scribe coinpurse for money counting
-- [ ] pick up money from chests
+- [x] pick up money from chests
-- [ ] convert wallet to currency on death for monsters

-# Done

 Gold is an entity (item) that happens to not go in your inventory but incremnet your gold stat - like an instant potion...